 There's a 5% unexplained difference in pay between men and women (favoring men).
 There's also 50% difference in university enrollment (favoring girls) and 1,000% difference in post-divorce child custody (favoring mothers).
 For some reason, the 5% difference is a hot topic of gender equality while the 50% difference is reportedly due to natural ability and the 1,000% difference is the natural order of things with the occassional challenger shunned and ridiculed.

 Psychiatrists and psychologists cannot tell you how the mind works, not even from 10,000 feet view, not even in a few sentences explaining the basic concepts.
 They just have no clue.
 Not even a scratch.
 And yet psychiatrists can take basic freedoms from you while claiming that your mind doesn't work right.
 All that while you are fully conscious, scoring high on tests, and proclaiming loudly that you don't need any help.
 The really scary part about this is that it's not a theory.
-I have seen it happen.
+I have seen it happen to people I knew.

 Ideas and organizations, the products of our minds that were supposed to serve us, have turned against us.
 Instead of serving, they are now seeking power over people.
+Invisible to untrained eye, autonomous organizations are behind wars, economic exploitation, and political oppression.
 Improvement is nowhere in sight.
 It's actually getting worse over time.
 It's even possible to construct an organization in such a way that it exploits every member, including its leaders, and yet nobody, not even the leaders, can leave such organization or change its behavior.
 Organizations gravitate towards this self-serving state over time.
-Nobody wants to talk about it, because religion is a textbook example of predatory organization.
+Nobody wants to talk about it, because religion is a textbook example of such predatory organization.

 Most of the market value of a product consists of fictional properties ascribed to the product.
 Capitalism is predominantly producing illusions.
 The economy grew an order of magnitude in labor productivity during the last century and we are still working 40-hour weeks, we spend the best part of the day at work, and we often die before we can retire.
 We miss time with children while earning money to pay for teachers who hate their job instead of enjoying teaching children ourselves for free.